Akhilesh17-Tech/Alarm-clock/README.md

 # Alarm-Clock using HTML, CSS & Javascipt

-- This is a repository for Alarm Clock Developed using Vanilla JavaScript, HTML, CSS.
+- This is a repository for Alarm Clock Developed using HTML, CSS & JavaScript.
 - It is developed with interesting features to provide users a digital yet real-life experience.

 # Problem Statement